Engelmann, Proceedings of the American Academy of Arts and Sciences 3: 292, 1856

 From Powell and Weedin:

 O. macrocentra plants are spreading to upright plants, 30-60 cm tall or taller.
 Cladodes are obovate to orbicular, 10-20×10-20 cm, or the pads are slightly wider than long.
 Spines may be produced on the upper one-fourth of the pad or only in the upper edge areoles.
+Occasionally, plants may be essentially spineless.
 The largest spines are often directed upwards.
 Spines are black to reddish-brown and 5-10 cm long.

 Flowers have sharply defined, bright red centers that may be star shaped.
 They are 6-8 cm long and 5.5-8 cm wide.
 The filaments are about 1.5 cm, pale green proximally and cream-colored distally.
 Anthers are yellow.
 The style is cream-colored and 1.7-2 cm long.
 The stigma lobes are cream-colored or pale green.
 The reddish fruit is oboviod, ovoid, or ellipsoid, 3-4.3 cm long, 1.5-3 cm in diameter, and deeply concave.
 The rind is purple and the juice and pulp are pale-purple to clear.
 Seeds are flattened, tan, 3.4-4.5 mm in diameter, 1.5-1.9 mm thick with a broad notch on one side and a prominent raphae.

 O. macrocentra has been confused with O. chlorotica santa-rita and O. azurea, but the three cacti are distinct.
 It is unfortunate that O. macrocentra was sometimes mislabeled as a prickly pear variety of O. violaceae because O. violaceae is a nonexistent species.
 Britton and Rose reported that specimens with bluish pads can be especially showy.
 See the original description.
 O. macrocentra may be tetraploid or diploid.
-O. macrocentra minor has been described, but the existence of this taxon has been questioned (Powell and Weedin).
+O. macrocentra minor has been described, and it is diploid (see Powell and Weedin).